 - Music Mix Testing – As part of an EARS® Music Library Test evaluating as many as 525 titles, up to four “replicated hour” Music Mixes of approximately 13 songs each can be tested in “real time,” evaluating the flow of different combinations of songs.

 Key Advantages of FMR’s Exclusive EARS® Music Testing System Include:

-- Quality Recruitment — Recruitment/validation conducted by central computer-assisted Fielding Facility, using an automated Predictive Dialing System.
+- Quality Recruitment — Recruitment/validation conducted by telephone and online at our Tucson Research Center.
 Custom screening is thoroughly conducted, with pre-screening and post-screening methods used as well.